 "So you work on yourself as a gift to other human beings.
 Then you use every situation you have with other human beings as vehicle to work on yourself, by seeing where you get stuck, where you push, where you grab, where you judge, where you do all the stuff." - Ram Dass

-After another week full of personal development, I opened up to my friends, to help me relieve my suffering, but also to basically ask for help.
-One friend kindly shared a beautiful resource with me, a self-love meditation on Insight Timer (s. more at the end of this post), that brings me to tears every time I close my eyes.
+One friend kindly shared a beautiful resource with me, a self-love meditation on Insight Timer (s. more at the end of this post), that touches me every time I close my eyes.
 This meditation invites us to love and listen to ourselves, by saying "I love you" to ourselves.
 When I scanned the meditation before, I didn`t believe these words could have any impact on me (given also my reflection on affirmations yesterday), but I definitely wanted to give it a try, also because I appreciated my friend sharing this gift.
 At the end, I had nothing to lose, didn`t I?

 While I am now committed to my new mission of self-love, a new module of my current Positive Intelligence training got unlocked, introducing the "Sage" perspective next to our dominant "Saboteur" perspective.
 I haven`t watched all the videos yet, but already the ones I did helped me shift my current perspective.
 One video told a beautiful, popular story, that I am happily sharing with you now (in my own words), that will help integrate the wisdoms into our lives: